Azornes/Comfyui-LayerForge/README.md

 * In NodesMap check "Enable node ID display"
 * Manually enter the correct `node_id` (match the ID shown in the UI).

+> [!WARNING]
-⚠️ This is a known issue and not yet fixed.
+> This is a known issue and not yet fixed.
-Please follow the steps above if your output is black or broken.
+> Please follow the steps above if your output is black or broken.

 ---